marbocub/CuriosiXY-mini/README.md

 CriosiXY-mini is a 3D printer making with 3D printing.
 The bed size is 150mm square.
-It is designed around Core-XY kinematics and Belted-Z.
+It is designed based on Core-XY kinematics and Belted-Z.

-It's a work in progress and parts may interfere.
+It is work in progress and parts may interfere.

 ![Home](Images/CuriosiXY-Assembly.png)